• Skip to primary navigation

 Instructions

-• Add soften butter, milk, and vanilla.
-Mix together with a wooden spoon (or your hands) until well combined.
+• Add the softened butter, milk, and vanilla.
+Stir with a wooden spoon until a thick, sticky dough forms.
+Avoid overmixing.

 Notes